Our Team

 Madison O’Brien

-Madison is a recognised leader in youth empowerment, community building, and driving positive impact through innovation.
+Madison (she/her) is a recognised leader in youth empowerment, community building, and driving positive impact through innovation.
 Over the past decade, she has worked with more than 10,000 leaders across government, non-profit, and private sectors to build values-driven teams and trusted communities.

 In her roles at GiveBack, Teamgage, and the Global Shapers Community, Madison has led initiatives in employee engagement, people and culture, and building thriving in-person and virtual communities.
 Her work seamlessly integrates social impact into workplace culture, creating lasting change for organisations and their people.